 Are you going to share your screen in order to present information?
 How about guests?
 These are the questions you need to ask yourself and the assets you’ll need to plan out.

 Let me put this into perspective for you.

 This show had the countdown timer (that’s an asset), and then we had a teaser (what are you going to learn today), then I do a little bit of engagement (I hang out with you guys), then I restate the teaser in a different way, I ask if you’re new because I love meeting new people and learning more about you, I roll the intro video (that’s another asset), I talk about the goal, I share the GLN (or Go LIVE Now) gear guide (another asset)… you get the idea.

 Once I have the outline done, it’ll help me identify what assets I’ll need and then I can start adding those into Ecamm Live and planning out my Scenes.

-When you open Ecamm Live, you’re going to want to take a moment to make sure the app is laid out the way that works best for you and for your show.
+Once you open Ecamm Live, you’re going to want to take a moment to make sure the app is laid out the way that works best for you and for your show.
 You can show all windows, change their size, rearrange them, or even remove ones that you don’t need.
 Remember that every change you make will stick until you change it again.

 For example: If you are doing a Q+A, you might want the comments window a little bigger and arranged where you can see it best.

 It might take some trial and error, but you’ll figure out what works for you.